 Horizons’ flagship grantmaking program, Community Issues, provides support to LGBTQ nonprofit organizations and programs based in our local community: the nine counties of the SF Bay Area.
 Central to our mission, supporting these organizations’ programs, services, and advocacy helps advance a world where all LGBTQ people live freely and fully.

 Community Issues is not currently accepting applications.
-Check back in fall 2023.
+Application opens October 1st, 2023.

 We know that the LGBTQ community’s needs and opportunities constantly evolve, and it is essential to examine our grantmaking approach and priorities.
 Horizons 2018 LGBTQ Community Needs Assessment underscored the continuing significant challenges and often disproportionate needs the LGBTQ community faces in the SF Bay Area.
 The COVID-19 pandemic has exacerbated disparities that already existed while increasing vulnerability for parts of the LGBTQ community.
 The pandemic has also financially impacted LGBTQ nonprofits while increasing demand for their services.

 To help target our funding and achieve greater impact for the LGBTQ community, Horizons Foundation has updated our grantmaking strategy.
 Horizons seeks to strengthen our Community Issues grantmaking with refined priorities, emphasizing the centrality of supporting organizations that are based in our community and led by LGBTQ people.
 We proudly reaffirm our commitment as a community foundation to an “Open Door” policy in our community grantmaking, intentionally offering a wide range of LGBTQ nonprofits opportunities to seek funding.

 General Operating Support

 Horizons favors general operating support grants for LGBTQ-primary organizations because we know that this is the funding our organizations need most.